 These guidelines apply to remuneration to senior executives in the Company.
 For the purposes of these guidelines, senior executives include the CEO, the deputy CEO (if applicable), and certain other executives who, from time to time, are members of the group management and directly report to the CEO.
-As of the date of these guidelines, the Company’s senior executives comprise of the CEO, the CFO, the CCO, the CTO, the Executive Vice President of Nordics/ South America and the Executive Vice President of BU/ International.
+As of the date of these guidelines, the Company’s senior executives comprise of the CEO, the CFO, the CTO, the Executive Vice President of Nordics/ South America and the Executive Vice President of BU/ International.

 These guidelines do not apply to any remuneration resolved upon or approved by the general meeting and are only applicable to remuneration agreed, and amendments to remuneration already agreed or is being executed, after the adoption of these guidelines and provided that they have entered into force.

 Purpose and general principles for remuneration

 These guidelines constitute a frame for which remuneration to senior executives may be decided by the remuneration committee during the period of time for which the guidelines are in force.

 The Company’s remuneration principles shall be designed to ensure responsible and sustainable remuneration decisions that support the Company’s business strategy, long-term interests and sustainable business practices as a producer of advanced components to commercial vehicles.
 Salaries and other employment terms shall enable the group to retain and recruit skilled senior executives at a reasonable cost.